nbandi7/NagiosWithAnsible/nagios_core/README.md

 Nagios Core
 =========

-This role enables you to install and configure Nagios Core
+This role enables you to install and configure Nagios Core on Ubuntu and RHEL

 Example Playbook
 ----------------